nodejs/node/doc/contributing/distribution.md

 ## Inclusion

-The Node.js distribution includes some external projects that the Node.js project does not maintain.
-The fact of a project's inclusion should not imply anything about the project relative to its competitors; in some cases, a project was added when it had no competitors.
+The Node.js distribution includes some external software that the Node.js project does not maintain.
+The choice to include a particular piece of software should not imply anything about that software relative to its competitors; in some cases, software was added when it had no competitors.
 While the Node.js project supports and encourages competition in the JavaScript ecosystem, as a policy, the Node.js project does not include multiple dependencies or tools that serve the same purpose.

-The following user-accessible external projects are the ones chosen for their particular purposes:
+The following user-accessible external tools or libraries are the ones chosen for their particular purposes:

 * JavaScript engine: V8
 * Package manager: `npm`